xanzhu/Xanzhu.com/content/en/blog/Windows-on-Apple-Silicon.md

 To check your device is using the new chipset introduced in 2020, click on the Apple icon and select "About This Mac".
 Here you will find details whether it is Intel or using the new M1-M3 Chips.

-This is an updated version from our <PageLink title="previous article" url="/blog/apple-silicon-virtual-machine-setup"></PageLink> at the beginning of the year, where we covered the installation of Windows using UTM and Parallels.
+This is an updated version from our :PageLink{title="previous article" url="/blog/apple-silicon-virtual-machine-setup"} at the beginning of the year, where we covered the installation of Windows using UTM and Parallels.
 Since then, the process has become much easier and reliable!

 Downloads:

-- <PageLink title="UTM Website" url="https://mac.getutm.app/"></PageLink>
+- :PageLink{title="UTM Website" url="https://mac.getutm.app/"}
-- <PageLink title="UTM Github" url="https://github.com/utmapp/UTM/releases"></PageLink>
+- :PageLink{title="UTM Github" url="https://github.com/utmapp/UTM/releases"}
-- <PageLink title="CrystalFetch" url="https://apps.apple.com/us/app/crystalfetch-iso-downloader/id6454431289?mt=12"></PageLink>
+- :PageLink{title="CrystalFetch" url="https://apps.apple.com/us/app/crystalfetch-iso-downloader/id6454431289?mt=12"}

 Prerequisites: